 You have the right to look at your medical records held at the plan, and to get a copy of your records.
 We are allowed to charge you a fee for making copies.
 You also have the right to ask us to make additions or corrections to your medical records.
 If you ask us to do this, we will work with your healthcare provider to decide whether the changes should be made.

 You have the right to know how your health information has been shared with others for any purposes that are not routine.

 If you have questions or concerns about the privacy of your personal health information, please call Member Services.

 We must give you information about the plan, its network of providers, and your covered services

 You have the right to get several kinds of information from us.
+You have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.